dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2952: Lack of critical thinking enhances misinformation spread.
+### T2952: This can lead to misinformation and reduced critical thinking.

 |Support|
 |---|